zscaler/terraform-provider-zia/docs/resources/zia_sandbox_behavioral_analysis.md

 ### Optional

 * `file_hashes_to_be_blocked` - (Required) A custom list of unique MD5 file hashes that must be blocked by Sandbox.
 A maximum of 10000 MD5 file hashes can be blocked.

+**Note 3**: The Sandbox only supports MD5 hashes.
+The provider will validate the MD5 format prior to submission.